• Play the sound file

 As always with social topics, it's a question of numbers and proportions.

-End quote.
 Numbers, frequencies, distributions, proportions.
 Are these really such difficult, rarified concepts?

 03 — Jim Snow America.
-Following on logically from that, I'd like to put forward the following proposition: that we're not putting enough black men in prison.
+Following on logically from that, I'd like to put forward the following proposition: That we're not putting enough black men in prison.

-I know, I know: the conventional wisdom is the opposite.
+I know, I know: The conventional wisdom is the opposite.
 We put too many blacks in prison, destroying their chances of a normal life and hardening them in their criminality.
 I know all the arguments.
 I've read Michelle Alexander's book, and in fact I just got through reading Jeffrey Toobin's article in the May 11th issue of The New Yorker on the Milwaukee experiment.
 I know the arguments: I just want to put forward the counter-argument for your consideration.

 The evening of last Saturday, May 2nd, a New York City cop was shot.
 This was 25-year-old Brian Moore, a plain-clothes officer who was sitting with his partner in an unmarked car when they spotted a black guy named Demetrius Blackwell, who they knew to be a career criminal with a long rap sheet.